Life story shared by Yota Dimitriadi

 - Rhoda Ui Chonaire (2012).
 The Luther Legacy 4: members of the 1845 Committee of the Irish Homeopathic Society in The Journal of the Irish Society of Homeopaths Volume 14, No: 2, Autumn 2012.

-Section 47, Row B, Plot 4
+Division 47, Row B, Plot 4